hem-brahmbhatt/zapp-coding-test/README.md

 ## Assumptions
 - SKU is a mandatory value that must be provided, and of the correct format.
 Quantity can be negative to indicate whether the item has been oversold.
 Empty values for description and store are allowed for ease of use, with the intention of being filled out later.
 - When uploading a CSV and clicking submit, the data is upserted into the database.
 If items are removed from the CSV or during the preview step, those items do not get deleted from the database.
 This is to ensure that the data is not lost.
+- When deleting an item, the user is prompted to confirm the deletion.
 - The data is keyed by SKU.
 If rows with the same SKU are uploaded, the data will be overwritten.
 In production, we would want to put limits in place for bulk updates across multiple rows.
 - Both front-end and back-end validates that duplicate SKUs are not added in the same request.
 - Inventory list (i.e. the list of items in the database) is in descending order, so the latest items are at the top.